...

 You can even visit someone’s backyard without notifying the owner!

 We have all seen humans enjoying the hot springs.
-You yourself, especially during the winter, might have already indulged in the onsen to warm up and let the rich minerals moisturize your skin.
+You might have already indulged in an onsen during the winter to warm up and let the rich minerals moisturize your skin.

 But have you ever seen monkeys doing the same?